softuni-practice-server/softuni-practice-server/README.md

 ```

 #### Admin Override
 Any request which includes the `X-Admin` header will be **granted full access** to any resource inside the **Collections** service.
-The only exception is if the request has an invalid session token, which still throws a 403 with the appropriate message.
+The only exception is if the request has an invalid session token, which still throws a 403 with the appropriate message. **Note** : You can use X-Admin header when create a new entry, but you must put for value any user email from users list.

 ### Collections